nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ## Use case ##

-{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
-As a result of IG requirements the book appointment capability has been restricted to future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}
+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
+As a result of information governance (IG) requirements the book appointment capability has been restricted to future appointments.
+See [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments)." %}

 The typical flow to book an appointment is: